mech/Notes/Design (Product)/tools.md

 Rule of Optimization: Prototype before polishing.
 Get it working before you optimize it.

+**Prototype is the cheapest and easiest way to get an idea out of your head and into a testable form**

+* To understand
+* To test and improve
+* To communicate

 Prototyping has become an integral part of product design.

 * [**Prototyping with Framer**](http://nlevin.com/whitespace/)